-Today we take a look at SvelteKit CSS stylelint.
-This will help you get back on track if you are having issues linting vanilla CSS in your Sveltekit. stylelint is a tool which lets you automatically scan your CSS code to check it follows accessibility recommendations as well as more general best practice rules.
+Today we have a look at SvelteKit CSS Stylelint.
+This will help you get back on track if you are having issues linting vanilla CSS in your SvelteKit.
+Stylelint is a tool which lets you automatically scan your CSS code to check it follows accessibility recommendations as well as more general best practice rules.
 You can use popular rule sets or create your own rules tailored to your personal taste.
-Using stylelint helps keep your codebase consistent over time and also when working in a team.
+Using Stylelint helps keep your codebase consistent over time and also when working in a team.
 The checks are quick to run and also straightforward to set up.
-We look at using stylelint with vanilla CSS in this video.
+We look at using Stylelint with vanilla CSS in this video.

 - stylelint-a11y plugin

-- stylelint lint is a simple to use tool for finding common errors in your CSS code.
-You can easily add accessibility rules to help make uses with special requirements feel more ay home on the sites you build.
-As well as helping you write accessible CSS, stylelint helps keep your codebase consistent over time and also across your team.
+- stylelint lint is a simple-to-use tool for finding common errors in your CSS code.
+You can easily add accessibility rules to help make uses with special requirements feel more at home on the sites you build.
+As well as helping you write accessible CSS, Stylelint helps keep your codebase consistent over time and also across your team.

-- As well as stylelint, you should consider adding svelte-check to you project.
-It will help you optimise your style by letting you know if there is any unused CSS in your code.
+- As well as Stylelint, you should consider adding svelte-check to your project.
+It will help you optimize your style by letting you know if there is any unused CSS in your code.
 This is handy as in a large project, over time, it is easy to end up with extraneous legacy CSS.
-On top svelte-check looks for accessibility, TypeScript and other more general potential issues in your code.
+On top, svelte-check looks for accessibility, TypeScript, and other more general potential issues in your code.

 How you can run accessibility (a11y) checks on your ❤️ Svelte CSS code.— Rodney (@askRodney) November 16, 2021